By far, the most common cause of long standing dry mouth particularly in older adults is the use of xerogenic medications [30].

 Related reading: Geriatric Dental Care: Older Adults and Oral Conditions

 Are you looking for improved ways to diagnose, treat, and manage the oral healthcare of older patients?
-Explore the Herman Ostrow School of Dentistry of USC’s online master’s and certificate program in Geriatric Dentistry.
+Explore our online master’s and certificate program in Geriatric Dentistry.

 About the Authors